US Mining and Energy Extraction Sector

 The mining and energy extraction sector comprises 22,472 establishments that employ 595,000 workers and generate about $597 billion in annual revenue, according to government sources.

-• Employment in the mining, quarrying, and energy extraction sector is forecast to decline by 2.6% between 2022 and 2023, primarily due to the sharp decline in employment by US coal mines, according to the Bureau of Labor Statistics.
+- Employment in the mining, quarrying, and energy extraction sector declined 30% between 2014 and 2024, primarily due to the sharp decline in employment by US coal mines and technological efficiencies in the oil patch, according to the Bureau of Labor Statistics.

 Industry Forecast